 Surrogate Bodies speculates on how AI perceives the human form and ultimately aims to shed light on the democratization of surveillance, prompting viewers to contemplate the growing complexities of online identity, as technology increasingly blurs the boundaries between physical and digital existence.

-Heavily concerned with the body, Phelan delves into the complexities of corporeal identity and its relationship with technology.
+Heavily concerned with the body, Phelan explores the intricacies of corporeal identity and its relationship with technology.
 By examining the inherent losses that occur in both physically replicating and digitally reconstructing her own body, she investigates the abstraction, fragmentation, and validity of our multiple identities.
-She is particularly interested in using her practice to raise awareness about the impact of current digital infrastructure on social and mental well-being.
+Ultimately, her practice questions the impact of current digital infrastructure on our social and mental well-being, and what it means to be human in an era of rapid technological advancement and pervasive social media influence.